I Sold My Soul on eBay: Media coverage

 Nearly a month after the auction, an article about Mehta's experiences appeared on the front page of The Wall Street Journal, leading to additional media coverage.
 Mehta and Henderson were interviewed about the project on the Fox News program Big Story Primetime in March 2006.

 Book

 I Sold My Soul on eBay, published by WaterBrook Press, contains Mehta's observations and critiques of the churches he visited, along with background on how he became an atheist.
 The foreword was written by Rob Bell of Mars Hill Bible Church.

-The book also features his latest critiques, including descriptions of his visits to some of the best-known churches in the country including New Life Church (Pastor Ted Haggard), Mars Hill Bible Church (Pastor Rob Bell), and Lakewood Church (Pastor Joel Osteen).
+The book includes descriptions of his visits to some of the best-known churches in the country including New Life Church (Pastor Ted Haggard), Mars Hill Bible Church (Pastor Rob Bell), and Lakewood Church (Pastor Joel Osteen).